heroku/hatchet/README.md

   expect($?.exitstatus).to eq(0)
   expect($?.success?).to be_truthy

-  # In Ruby all objects except `nil` and `false` are "truthy" in this case it could also be tested using `be_true` but
+  # In Ruby all objects except `nil` and `false` are "truthy"
+  # in this case it could also be tested using `be_true` but
-  # it's best practice to use this test helper in rspec
+  # it's best practice to use this `be_truthy` test helper instead
 end
 ```

-You can disable this behavior [see how to do it in the reference tests](https://github.com/heroku/hatchet/blob/master/spec/hatchet/app_spec.rb)
+You can disable error on exit status behavior, [see how to do it in the reference tests](https://github.com/heroku/hatchet/blob/master/spec/hatchet/app_spec.rb)

 - **Escaping and raw mode:**

 By default `app.run()` will escape the input so you can safely call `app.run("cmd && cmd")` and it works as expected.
-But if you want to do something custom, you can enable raw mode by passing in `raw: true` [see how to do it in the reference tests](https://github.com/heroku/hatchet/blob/master/spec/hatchet/app_spec.rb)
+But if you want to do something custom, you can enable raw mode by passing in `raw: true` [see how to do it in the reference tests](https://github.com/heroku/hatchet/blob/master/spec/hatchet/app_spec.rb).
+If you do that, you'll need to ensure your inputs are propperly shell escaped.

 - **Heroku options:**